gristlabs/grist-omnibus/README.md

  * `TEAM` - a short identifier, such as a company name (`grist-labs`, `cool-beans`).
 Just `A-Z`, `a-z`, `0-9` and `-` characters please.
+ * `HTTPS` - mandatory if `URL` is `https` protocol.
+Can be `auto` (Let's Encrypt) if Grist is publically accessible and you are fine with a certificate sourced from Let's Encrypt with default settings.
+Otherwise use `external` (if you are dealing with ssl termination yourself) or `manual` (if you can provide a certificate).

 And the minimal storage needed is an empty directory mounted at `/persist`.